-The Arab Horse Society will celebrate its Centenary in 2018 with a host of events, including the publication of a lavishly illustrated hardback history to mark the occasion, published by Medina.
+The Arab Horse Society recently celebrated its Centenary with a host of events, including the publication of a lavishly illustrated hardback history to mark the occasion.

 The book charts the successes and achievements of Arabian horses in Britain and overseas, from their origins as the source of every Thoroughbred racing today, to Olympic winners such as Three Day Eventer Tamarillo and world-beating athletes over 160 kms.